ukidiscs2026/discs2026/_pages/info.md

 We've arranged coach transport 4 miles down the road to St Albans, leaving campus at 6.40 pm for any who want it on Monday and Tuesday.
 A list of local restaurants in St Albans is provided below.

+All the restaurants are within walking distance of where the coaches will be stopping on St Peter's street.
+Rather than arrange a big group dinner, we encourage participants to form groups for dinner each night, e.g. by preferred type of restaurant or preferred science topic.

+We have not arranged return transport but buses run until late from St Peter's street back to de Havilland campus.
+Uber (~£15 fare) and several taxi companies also operate in the area, e.g.  A1 Taxis (01727 86666) and  Gold Line taxis (01727 833333).

 | Italian                                   | Indian                                | British                                   | Others                                                  |
 |-------------------------------------------|---------------------------------------|-------------------------------------------|---------------------------------------------------------|
 | Per Tutti                                 | Infuse (closed on Mondays)            | The Ivy (restaurant)                      | Bar Meze (Cypriot)                                      |